I shared this over at The M.O.M. Initiative yesterday and felt like it’s something I needed to share here.

 We live in a very confused culture and the reaction to Kirsten Dunst comments indicate the confusion is deeper than many may have known.

 Recently, I was watching the news and caught the end of a segment that focused on some comments made by actress, Kirsten Dunst.
-The news reporter mentioned how much can i purchase clomid online her statements stirred the pot in the world of feminism and gender roles.
+The news reporter mentioned how much Antratsyt her statements stirred the pot in the world of feminism and gender roles.

 Because I didn’t catch the beginning of the news segment, I decided to do a little research.
-So I googled it and discovered her Weingarten controversial comments were…
+So I googled it and discovered her Jacarezinho controversial comments were…

 “And sometimes, you need your knight in shining armor.
 I’m sorry…You need a man to be a man and a woman to be a woman.
 That’s how relationships work.”